kajgm/gaussian-acceleration/README.md

-# FPGA Acceleration of Gaussian Elimination
+# FPGA acceleration and optimization of Gaussian Elimination algorithm

 This program provides a step-by-step optimization of the commonly used Gaussian Elimination algorithm.